Rates of Convergence in the Central Limit Theorem for Markov Chains, with an Application to TD Learning: Markov Chain Central Limit Theorem

-Our proof relied on assumptions about the solution to Poisson's equation (\ref{eq: Poisson}).
-The Poisson equation is the same as the average-reward relative value function equation, and there are simple conditions for the existence of a solution for this equation in the case of finite state-space Markov chains \cite{ross2013applied}.
-Examples of models with more general state-spaces where one can obtain solutions to Poisson's equation satisying our assumptions can be found in \cite{meyn2008control}.

-As in \cite{gallouet2018regularity}, we can obtain the following corollary by choosing $\beta=1-2/\log n$ and noting that $\tilde{C}_1$ and $\tilde{C}_2$ become $O(\log n)$ in that case. \begin{corollary} Under Assumption~\ref{assume: TD}, the following rate of convergence holds:

-where $\Sigma_\infty$ has been defined in Assumption~\ref{assume: MC}, with $r(X_k)$ as in Assumption~\ref{assume: TD}. $\diamond$ \end{corollary} It is worth noting that, if we set $\beta=1-2/\log n,$ we require third moments to exist for the non-asymptotic martingale central limit theorem to hold.
-However, this condition is easily satisfied if we assume the Markov chain has a finite state space and is irreducible and aperiodic, as we will do so in the next section.
-If one were to apply Theorems~\ref{thm: martingale CLT} and \ref{thm: MC CLT} to more general scenarios, then the third moment condition must be verified or assumed.
+As in \citep{gallouet2018regularity}, we can obtain the following corollary by choosing $\beta=1-2/\log n$ and noting that $\tilde{C}_1$ and $\tilde{C}_2$ become $O(\log n)$ in that case.
+It is worth noting that if we set $\beta=1-2/\log n,$ we require third moments to exist for the non-asymptotic martingale central limit theorem to hold.
+This condition is satisfied since the solution to Poisson's equation is bounded under the assumption that the Markov chain has a finite state space and is irreducible and aperiodic. \end{proof}